code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Experience building developer infrastructure
 - Expertise in some of these technologies preferred: Ruby / Rails, JavaScript, Sinatra, SQL/Databases/MySQL, React

+To apply, please email resume, cover letter, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

 ## <a name="design" href="#design">UX / Visual Designer (Seattle, WA)</a>
 **Job Summary:**